 My second day in Guwahati in the state of Assam, India began bright and early with an unforgettable breakfast food tour of Fancy Bazaar.
 I couldn’t wait to dive into some more Indian culinary delights!
 But before breakfast, we headed off to a local temple to honor Shivrati, a Hindu holiday that celebrates the marriage of the god Shiva.
-Come along with me as I check out the temple and go on an Indian street food breakfast tour of Fancy Bazaar!
+Come with me as I go on an Indian street food tour of Fancy Bazaar in Guwahati, India!

 Before entering the temple, we took off our shoes, which is customary before you go inside a Hindu temple.
 While shoe thefts at Hindu temples are rare, I recommend traveling with a second pair just in case, especially in larger cities.

 Inside the temple, we placed our offerings and were blessed.
 Then, we both had some red tikka put on our foreheads.

 Afterward, you ring the bell three times.
 It’s such a beautiful and peaceful experience.
 I highly recommend it even if you don’t identify as Hindu.
 The temple is such a spiritual place and you can feel it in the air there.
 The temple was located just two blocks from my Airbnb, so it was easy to get to.

 Between my Airbnb and the temple is a turtle sanctuary.
 Turtles are my favorite animals, so we swung by.
 There are hundreds of ducks here, who are offerings to a god.